smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 - automatically turn on your lights at the evening
 - integrate your smart bulbs with rules

-## Binding Configuration

-The binding does not have any configuration.
-The configuration of your amazon account must be done in the 'Amazon Account' device.

 ## First Steps

-1) Create an 'Amazon Account' thing
+1) Create an Amazon `account` thing
-2) open the url YOUR_OPENHAB/amazonechocontrol in your browser (e.g. http://openhab:8080/amazonechocontrol/), click the link for your account thing and login.
+2) Open the url `YOUR_OPENHAB/amazonechocontrol` in your browser (e.g. http://openhab:8080/amazonechocontrol/), click the link for your account thing and login.
 3) You should see now a message that the login was successful
 4) If you encounter redirect/page refresh issues, enable two-factor authentication (2FA) on your Amazon account.